paulnguyen/starbucks/README.md

 ## Running Local Tests

-If you hve Gradle 4.9 installed locally, you can run the following Makfile rules to get local results.
+If you have Gradle 4.9 installed locally, you can run the following Makfile rules to get local results.
 Please note that the JUnit tests will be only the ones locally available and not the full set of tests the Grader uses.

 <pre>
 test: